zendesk/samson/plugins/kubernetes/README.md

 A deploy will wait for 10 minutes for pods to come alive.
 You can adjust this timeout using KUBERNETES_WAIT_FOR_LIVE (specified in seconds).

+### Deployment stability check

+A deploy will get checked for stability every 2 seconds for a minute, before being marked as stable.
+These can be configured (in seconds) using `KUBERNETES_STABILITY_CHECK_DURATION` and `KUBERNETES_STABILITY_CHECK_TICK` environment variables.

 ### StatefulSet

 On kubernetes <1.7 they can only be updated with `OnDelete` updateStrategy,